 Between 2017 and summer of 2019, Canvas LMS did not lose a single existing customer, while gained the most from switches.

 Blackboard was by far its main source, followed by Moodle, Pearson and Brightspace.
 No exact number or even percentages are shared.

 Blackboard shows the largest customer losses, mainly to Canvas and Brightspace.
 Moodle and Pearson follow Blackboard in terms of sheer losses, but again, there are no numbers and no sense of scale anywhere on the report.

 Brightspace was the second largest winner, with most switches coming from Blackboard, Pearson and Moodle.

 It is unclear is the Moodle losses were from self-hosted or self-serviced solutions, as opposed to LMS serviced by Moodle Partners.

 Canvas has in fact loss customers, but due to closures.
 Hence the “existing” qualifier.

-Subscribe to our newsletter and get the top LMS and EdTech news delivered to your inbox every Thursday.
-Just enter your email below – it’s that easy:
+Subscribe to our newsletter and get the top Elearning, EdTech & LMS news delivered to your inbox every Thursday.
+Just enter your email below — It’s that easy:

-PS – we never spam or share your info.
+PS — We never spam or share your info.